How did I get enrolled in this Program?

 What if I operate a business and have a "tax exempt" status, what do I need to maintain my status under this program?

-According to Massachusetts law, in order to maintain your tax exempt status for your electric bill, you must send a copy of your tax exempt certificate directly to the Competitive Supplier chosen by your community.
+According to Massachusetts law, in order to maintain your tax exempt status for your electric bill, you must send a copy of your Small Business Energy Exemption (“Form SBE”) directly to the Competitive Supplier chosen by your community.
 (The supplier’s name is listed on your community’s page.)

 What if I have solar panels on my residence or business?